Polly-Contrib/Polly.Contrib.CachePolicy/README.md

 <!-- /MarkdownTOC -->

-# Cache policy
+# Stale cache policy

 ## Purpose

+This policy originates from Microsoft Teams product.
+As of 05/2022, Microsoft Teams has 150M DAU and 200M MAU.
+Microsoft Teams is the third central communication hub for all Office products (After Lync / Skype/Yammer).
+As a mission critical product, its resilience is at the heart of Team services.

-The Polly.Contrib.CachePolicy is an implementation of read-through cache, also known as the cache-aside pattern.
-It provides a resiliency feature of elegantly fallback to return stale cache value when downstream services return errors or throw exceptions.
+Teams services want to provide clients an elegant fallback experience during incident times.
+This policy elegantly fallbacks to stale cache value when downstream services return errors or throw exceptions.

+For example, Teams services cache users' license information, with a fresh cache retention period of 1 day and stale cache retention period of 7 days.
+Normally, only the fresh cache is accessed.
+During incident times when services could not get latest license information from downstream services, it will use the stale cache value instead.

 ## Motivation
-AsyncCachePolicy provides you the following capability:
+CachePolicy provides you the following capability:
 1. Stale cache: Fallback to cache based on customized exceptions or unexpected response code from downstream services.
 From past integration experience, stale cache could provide graceful fallback option in
 	* >99% scenarios for tenant level settings.
 	* ~95% scenarios for user level settings.